rm511130/Concourse-Workshop/README.md

 -----------------------------------------------------
 ## CONGRATULATIONS

-You have completed all the Labs in this Workshop.
-You can continue to further your understanding and use of Concourse by simply searching for `Concourse CI Examples`.
+- You have completed all the Labs in this Workshop.

+- You can continue to further your understanding and use of Concourse by simply using your favorite search engine and looking-up `Concourse CI Examples`.

-Take a look at this [link](https://concourse-ci.org/examples.html) and make sure to scroll-down all the way to the bottom of the page :-)
+- Please take a look at this [link](https://concourse-ci.org/examples.html) and make sure to scroll-down all the way to the bottom of the page :-)

 If you have a few extra minutes, we would like to hear from you.
-How was the workshop experience?
+   - How was the workshop experience?
-Please send your comments and questions to RMeira@VMware.com
+   - Please send your comments and questions to RMeira@VMware.com

 Thank you!!